mrjeffreylarge/super-invention/README.md

 3. run `gulp`
   * this will run the default build tasks and starts watching sass and js files for changes

+Or simply run `npm start`.
+This will run `npm install && bower install && gulp`.